H2H Technology logo

 Customer-owned deployment: when it matters

 Customer-managed deployment is not a universal requirement.
-For many software products, a well-run hosted model is the right choice.
+For many products, a well-run hosted model is the right choice.
 The point is not to make deployment more complicated for its own sake.
 The point is to recognize when ownership boundaries materially affect trust, adoption, and operational viability.

 It matters when control is part of the buying decision